AledPeart/cardiff_skateboard_club/README.md

 ### Images
 * Images are predominantly of the products.
 Skateboarding products are incredibly vibrant and provide most of the colour for the site.
-* The homepage has a 'hero' image which is overlayed with the CSC logo to quickly establish the nature of the site.
+* The homepage has a 'hero' image which is overlayed with the CSC logo to quickly establish the nature and purpose of the site.
 * Other general images and artwork (provided by CSC) are used to animate the homepage.

 ### Icons
-* Remix Icon's have been used for their clean aesthetic and simplicity, to convey meaning quickly to users and to keep the design minimal.
+* [Remixicon](https://remixicon.com/)'s have been used for their clean aesthetic and simplicity, to convey meaning quickly to users and to keep the design minimal.
 Notably they are used for the 'search' 'user profile' and 'bag' links in the navbar as well as a heart for the user favorites/wishlist,   rating stars and social media footer links.
+* [Font Awesome](https://fontawesome.com/)  Icons were used on occasion when a suitable icon could not be fopund in the Remix Icon library.

 ### Wireframes
 * My initial wireframes can be seen [here](media/readme-images/wireframes.png)